aws-samples/aws-secret-sidecar-injector/README.md

 ## Accessing the secret

-Add the following annotations to your pod spec to access the secret in your pod
+Add the following annotations to your podSpec to mount the secret in your pod

   ```secrets.k8s.aws/sidecarInjectorWebhook: enabled```

   ```secrets.k8s.aws/secret-arn: <SECRET-ARN>```

+The secrect is mounted to \<path\> by default.
+> [please update]

+## Creating Secrets

 ## License